From the Executive Director

 Through funding from Career Connect Washington, we also built connections with Tribes, educators, creative professionals, and culture bearers in North Central Washington.
 Together, through the Explore Creative Careers NCW project, we are developing career pathways to the arts and culture sector for rural, Native, and Latinx youth.
 We are producing curricula and other resources for local educators to guide young people interested in creative careers.

 Members of the FY24 Washington Youth Arts Leadership (WAYAL) cohort designed stickers for distribution at agency events.
 Participating cohort members collaborated with the ArtsWA Communications Team to learn about the design process and preparing files for print.
-Octopus and ArtsWA logo designs by Yolanda Jiang, “Art is Universal” design by Loralai Finnegan.
+ArtsWA logo design above by Yolanda Jiang.

 AIE by the numbers